d3x7r0/gregory-ms-website/content/observatory/_index.md

 <div class="col-md-10 offset-md-1">

-Click the legend to turn categories of the chart off and on, hover the chart for detailed numbers.
+Click the legend to toggle categories of the chart.
 Move the bottom slider to navigate the timeline.

 This chart is built in real time, please visit the [Downloads Page](https://gregory-ms.com/downloads/) to retrieve the full list of articles that make up the data presented here.

 {{< observatory >}}

+<h3 class="title text-center">Detailed information and charts for each Multiple Sclerosis topic</h3>

+{{< categories >}}

 <div id="root"></div>